CasparKielwein/Aaargh/Classes.md

 ### Equipment

-* Two weapons or or a weapon and a shields of your choice.
+* Two weapons or a weapon and a shields of your choice.
 * An armor you are proficient with.
 * A holy symbol of your religion